Injective Protocol (INJ) Market Cap Hits $362.49 Million

 According to CryptoCompare, “The Injective Protocol project aims to make currency exchanges completely decentralized, public operated networks.
 What this means is the exchange is solely operated by people who hold INJ tokens.
 There is no centralized governing body that enforces control over the development of the project.
 The Injective Protocol project officially launched via a public offering in 2020, and it was backed by names in the industry like Binance, Pantera and Hashed.
 The Injective Chain is the blockchain foundation of the project.
 It hosts a completely decentralized order book and employs elements from the Ethereum Virtual Machine (EVM).
 The platform also incorporates a bi-directional token bridge, linking it to the Ethereum ecosystem. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Injective Protocol directly using U.S. dollars.
-Investors seeking to trade Injective Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Injective Protocol using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Injective Protocol directly using US dollars.
+Investors seeking to trade Injective Protocol should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Injective Protocol using one of the exchanges listed above.

 Receive News & Updates for Injective Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Injective Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.